linode/docs/docs/applications/configuration-management/terraform/how-to-deploy-secure-linodes-using-cloud-firewalls-and-terraform/index.md

       - The `linodes` argument expects a list of Linode IDs.
 When a Linode ID is passed to the `linodes` argument, the `inbound_ssh` firewall will be assigned to it.
       - The arguments `label`, `tags`, and `linodes` make use of [input variables](https://www.terraform.io/docs/configuration/variables.html), which allow these values to be customized when using the module for your resource configurations.

-1. Create the `variables.tf` file to declare the `inbout_ssh` module's input variables.
+1. Create the `variables.tf` file to declare the `inbound_ssh` module's input variables.
 Copy and save the contents of the example below.

      {{< file "~/main_firewalls/inbound_ssh/variables.tf">}}
 variable "linodes" {